Creatinine

 Creatinine is a waste product produced by your muscles from the breakdown of creatine phosphate, a molecule that stores energy for muscle contraction.
 Your body produces creatinine at a relatively constant rate based on your muscle mass—typically 1-2 grams per day.
 This waste product is filtered out of your blood by your kidneys and excreted in urine.

-Because creatinine production is steady and it is freely filtered by the kidneys without being reabsorbed, serum creatinine serves as an excellent marker of kidney filtration function.
+Because creatinine production is steady and it is freely filtered by the kidneys without being reabsorbed, serum creatinine is an excellent marker of kidney filtration function.
 When kidney function declines, creatinine accumulates in the blood and serum levels rise.
 However, creatinine is not perfect:it is affected by muscle mass, age, sex, diet (cooked meat intake), and certain medications.

 Creatinine is used to calculate eGFR (estimated glomerular filtration rate), which provides a more accurate assessment of kidney function than creatinine alone.
 Because muscular individuals naturally have higher creatinine, and elderly or frail individuals have lower creatinine, the absolute value must be interpreted in context.
 Small changes in creatinine can represent significant changes in kidney function, especially at lower baseline levels.